 Screening and Vaccination

-All pregnant women living with HIV should be screened for HCV at entry into general HIV care and during each pregnancy for hepatitis B virus (HBV) unless they are known to have HIV/HBV coinfection, and for hepatitis C virus (HCV) infection unless they are known to have HIV/HCV coinfection.
-Among women with HIV, the observed HCV seroprevalence rate was 12% in a European cohort of pregnant women with HIV1 and 3.8% among women with HIV in New York State.2 Although data about secular trends in HCV risk among women living with HIV are limited in the U.S., the prevalence of HCV among women of childbearing age in the general population has increased substantially in recent years.3,4 The male partners of all patients with HIV/HCV coinfection should be referred for both HIV and hepatitis counseling and testing to prevent horizontal transmission of HIV as well as HCV from women to their male partners.
-All partners who do not have HIV infection should be counseled about the potential benefits and risks of starting oral pre-exposure prophylaxis to prevent HIV acquisition (see Preconception Counseling).
+Among women with HIV, the observed risks for HCV infection were 2% to 12% in European cohorts of pregnant women with HIV1 and 3.8% among women with HIV in New York State.2 Although data about secular trends in HCV risk among women living with HIV are limited in the United States, the prevalence of HCV among women of childbearing age and children aged <2 years in the general population has increased substantially in recent years.3-6 The male partners of all patients with HCV/HIV coinfection should be referred for both HIV and hepatitis counseling and testing to prevent the sexual transmission of HIV and HCV from women to their male partners; however, people who do not share injection equipment have a very low risk of horizontal transmission of HCV.
+Partners who do not have HIV infection should be counseled about the potential benefits and risks of starting oral pre-exposure prophylaxis to prevent HIV acquisition (see Preconception Counseling).

-- To ensure vaccination against other viral hepatitis (hepatitis A virus [HAV] and HBV) if needed; and
+- To ensure vaccination against other viral hepatitis infections (hepatitis A virus [HAV] and HBV) if needed; and

 - To ensure appropriate follow-up and evaluation of infants exposed to HCV.